 You can also select whether you want the process to stop and to print for exceptions that are not handled by your program.

 In all cases stop implies print.

-See "handle" on page 6-146.
+See "Exceptions" on page 3-19 and "handle" on page 6-145.